 Beth Bolitho Psychodynamic Psychotherapist London E8Beth Bolitho:

-Hi, my name is Beth Bolitho, and I am a qualified Psychodynamic Psychotherapist working with children, adolescents, and parents at HQ Therapy Rooms in Haggerston, Hackney, London E8.
+Hi, my name is Beth Bolitho, and I am a qualified Psychodynamic Counsellor and Psychotherapist working at HQ Therapy Rooms in Haggerston and Hackney, London E8.

 My training was undertaken at Birkbeck, University of London.
-I am a member of the British Association of Counselling and Psychotherapy (BACP) and abide by their code of ethics.
-I am currently working towards accreditation with the British Psychoanalytic Council (BPC).
+I am a member of the British Association of Counselling and Psychotherapy (BACP) and the British Psychoanalytic Council (BPC) and I abide by both codes of ethics.

-I have several years of experience providing therapeutic support to children and adolescents both face-to-face and online.
-I am currently working with the Brent Centre for Young People as a therapist in their school outreach program, while also teaching at the Foundation for Counselling and Psychotherapy Training at Birkbeck, University of London.
+I have several years of experience providing therapeutic support both face-to-face and online.
+I am currently working with the Brent Centre for Young People as a therapist in their school outreach program.
+I have also taught on the Foundation course for Counselling and Psychotherapy Training at Birkbeck, University of London.

 I also provide specific support to parents and caregivers who may be struggling with their relationship with their child or children, whether they are five or fifteen.
 Understanding how the members of a family have an impact on each other and what we can do to make subtle changes in the way with think about ourselves and our children can be immensely empowering.

-***If you are in need of more information and guidance about therapy, please use the contact form at the bottom of this page.***
+***If you require more information and guidance about therapy, please use the contact form at the bottom of this page.***

 Beth Bolitho – Working Hours